In all matters related to safety, Qstock works in cooperation with regional authorities.

 - Alcoholic beverages

-- Spray bottles (hair spray, sprayable insect deterrent etc.)
+- Aerosol bottles (hair spray, sprayable insecticides, etc.)

 - Bicycle pumps

-- Bladed weapons, muli-purpose tools, explosives, torches, etc.
+- Edged weapons, multi-purpose tools, explosives, torches, etc.

 - Selfie sticks

-- Video cameras and sound recording equipment (Permitted only for media representatives with specific video permit)
+- Video cameras and sound recording equipment (allowed only for media representatives with specific video permit)